 - Now you are ready to start!
 Follow the special checklist we have published for all game designers.

 How does the Workshop work?

-It’s a complex question.
-We recommend reading the articles in this Help Center to get acquainted with the system and processes.
+We recommend reading the articles in the Help Center to get acquainted with the system and processes.

 What is the basic flow of creating a game?

 - Create your game page and setup page in Workshop.